BookingSync/contributing/README.md

 - **Fork away** (not required for BookingSync developer team).
 - **Create topic branches.** Don't ask us to pull from your master branch.
 - **Pull Requests against staging branches.** That's certainly the default behavior on our projects, but if a staging branch is present, base on Pull Requests on it.
+- **Migrations.** Make sure to prefix the title with `[migrate]` and add only those changes that are essential for the app to pass tests after migrating.
+You will have to open a second PR with the rest of your code.
 - **Add tests!** Make sure that your patch is including tests.
 - **Document any change in behaviour.** Make sure the README and any other relevant documentation are kept up-to-date.
 - **Send coherent history.** Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before sending them to us.